 Train a child in the way he should go, and when he is old he will not turn from it.”
 Proverbs 22:6

-It was one of the scariest times in our lives.
+A few days ago, we celebrated the birthday of our youngest daughter who is now 33 years old.
+It caused us to remember one of the scariest times in our lives.
 As a pastor and family, Sunday has always been a crazy time for the Taylors and one of the busiest days of the week.
 And, when things get busy, and crazy, well something strange, and perhaps scary, is bound to happen.
 And one day it did.
 I was pastoring at Cobden First Baptist and had been there for seven or eight years.
-When we arrived we had two daughters and when we left we had three.
+When we arrived, we had two daughters and when we left, we had three.
 Our third daughter, who was affectionally called by many, Baby Sarah, came along in 1989.
 Fast forward about four years.
 Before I go any further, please know that the statute of limitations has expired for child neglect.

 Judy and I always drove separately to church.
 We had two morning services and since I was the preacher, I got to go to both of them.
 We had two great services and while it wasn’t unusual to do something with one of the families after church, that day we just went home.
 Judy got home before I did and I showed up a little later.
 We started decompressing and getting ready for lunch when someone asked, “Where’s Sarah?”
 I looked at Judy and Judy looked at me.
 I thought she had Baby Sarah and she thought I had Baby Sarah.
 It quickly became apparent that no one had Baby Sarah.
 Crisis on steroids.